-Blacktracker is based on Michael Riley’s grandfather Alexander Riley, a legendary tracker who worked for the NSW Police Force from 1911 to 1950.
+Blacktracker is based on Michael Riley’s grandfather Alexander 'Alec' Riley, a legendary tracker of Dubbo, NSW, who worked for the NSW Police Force from 1911 to 1950.

-In 1943 Tracker Riley was awarded the highest police award, the King’s Medal for Distinguished Service, and this film is a tribute to his achievements.
+In 1943 tracker Riley was awarded the highest police award, the King’s Medal for Distinguished Service, and this film is a tribute to his achievements.

-Blacktracker combines Bernadette Yhi Riley’s research of her grandfather with a dramatised narrative of Tracker Riley’s solved murder cases and achievements in finding people lost in the bush.
+Blacktracker combines Bernadette Yhi Riley’s research of her grandfather with a dramatised narrative of tracker Riley’s solved murder cases and achievements in finding people lost in the bush.
 It was shot with the involvement of many family members, starred renowned actors including the late Bill Hunter, and was written and directed while Michael Riley was working with ABC Television’s Aboriginal Programs Unit.